 UNIV 1001.
 The Israeli-Palestinian Conflict: Contested Narratives.

-We will compare the radically different narratives that Palestinians and Israelis tell themselves and the world about their struggle over Palestine/Israel.
+The Israeli-Palestinian conflict has been a central event in the history of the modern Middle East.
+We will compare the radically different narratives that Palestinians and Israelis tell themselves and others about their struggle over Palestine/Israel.
 Sources will include historical documents, memoirs, and accounts of the conflict by Israeli and Palestinian historians.
 We will read works of fiction and view films that present the story of the conflict from both perspectives.
 Attention will also be paid to efforts by Israelis and Palestinians to transcend their conflicting narratives and attain mutual understanding.
 All sources in English translation.
-DPLL LILE WRIT

 UNIV 1100.
 Imagining an Equitable University.

 The course studies moments over the past half century in which the University was faced with a need to be more inclusive, with an emphasis on issues of race and gender.
 Our goal is to create an alternative history of Brown that enables new voices to evaluate how the process of governance has worked.
 Participation by President Simmons depends on her availability.
 Interested students should apply using the application found at http://www.brown.edu/administration/presidential_seminar/ Applications are due by April 30th.